 No Bake Oatmeal Cookies Energy Bites are a gluten-free no-bake lunchbox treat!
-Maple glazed nuts, chocolate chips, oats, peanut butter, and cranberries gather together to taste just like oatmeal cookies, in the form of energy bites!
-These vegan-friendly, kid-friendly no-bake snacks are deliciously healthy, easy to make, and wholesome.
+Crushed glazed nuts, chocolate chips, oats, creamy nut butter, and dried cranberries gather together to taste just like oatmeal cookies, in the form of energy bites!
+These gluten free, vegan-friendly, kid-friendly no-bake snacks are deliciously healthy, easy to make, and wholesome.

-Shh… I am secretly excited for school to start.
+I am secretly excited for school to start.
 Why?
 Well, because that means the pool is less crowded.
-That means I can take my fancy schmancy aqua jogger to the deep end of the pool without getting splashed and cannonballed on.
+That means I can take my fancy schmancy aquajogger to the deep end of the pool without getting splashed and cannonballed on.
 Yes, I am that woman.
 I exercise by flapping my arms (running motion) in water…. in a floaty.

 Haha, if you are a runner you know what I mean.
 But it’s true, I do look like a big kid with a big floaty running in water.
 Hey, gotta do whatcha gotta do when it comes to getting in physical therapy exercise.